ramsey/uuid/docs/reference/rfc4122-uuidv1.rst

     .. php:method:: getDateTime()

-        :returns: (*\\DateTimeInterface*) A date object representing the timestamp associated with the UUID.
+        :returns: A date object representing the timestamp associated with the UUID.
+        :returntype: ``\DateTimeInterface``